NanManee/Bellabeat-Project/README.md

     - Instead of "Fairly", it should changed to "Moderate".
     - Calories column is unclear either calories intake or calories burned.
     - All the columns with distance is not specific if the data are in miles, meters, or kilometers
-  - The number range in these columns are questionable:
+  - The number range in these columns are questionable, they all start with 0:

     - VeryActiveDistance       0 - 21.92
     - ModeratelyActiveDistance 0 - 6.48